 “Hey,” Travis said with that familiar gruff tone.

 “Hey,” Ben echoed.
 Peering out into the hallway, he conducted a quick sweep to ensure that no one was lurking in the shadows, Bryan and Audra included.

 “Don’t worry,” Travis said.
 “I took the long way around to get up here, including the stairs.
 Pretty sure no one saw which way I was headed.”

 Rather than pull the door open wider to allow Travis entrance, Ben nudged it in the opposite direction, closing it partially.
 “What are you doing here?” he asked.

 Removing the sunglasses from his face, Travis held the shiny new Ray-Bans out to him and said, “I wanted to bring you these.
 You know, since I broke your other ones.
 I figured you’d need another pair before hitting the airport.”

 Apparently, it was an evening of proffered gifts: peace offerings from guilty parties who now felt regret for their wrongdoings.
-Ben hesitated a moment before accepting the glasses, at which time he opened the door wider and mumbled, “Thanks,” indicating to Travis that he had permission to enter the room.
-Travis obliged and stepped inside and pulled his sherpa-lined coat off to lay it across a bar stool.
+Ben hesitated a moment before accepting the glasses, at which time he opened the door wider and mumbled, “Thanks.”
+Indicated to Travis that he had permission to now enter the room.
+Travis obliged and stepped inside and pulled his Sherpa-lined coat off to lay it across a bar stool.
 Glancing around at the surroundings, he motioned to the empty beer bottles and papers strewn across the coffee table and said, “Guess you decided to stay in tonight and have your own party, huh?”